⚠️ WARNING: 7-OH & KRATOM

 Kratom vs. 7-OH: What’s the Difference?

-- 7-OH products: Stronger, longer-lasting, higher risk of dependence
+- 7-OH products: Stronger, longer-lasting

 Where Is 7-OH Found?